openharmony/docs/en/application-dev/reference/apis/js-apis-bundleManager.md

 ### bundleManager.getProfileByExtensionAbilitySync<sup>10+</sup>

-getProfileByExtensionAbilitySync(moduleName: string, extensionAbilityName: string, metadataName?: string): Array\<string\>;
+getProfileByExtensionAbilitySync(moduleName: string, extensionAbilityName: string, metadataName?: string): Array\<string\>

 Obtains the JSON strings of the profile based on the given module name, ExtensionAbility name, and metadata name.
 This API returns the result synchronously.